 Texas Chainsaw Massacre is not only one of the longest-running horror franchises, it’s also one of the most violent.
 Killers like Jason Voorhees and Michael Myers make short work of their victims.
-An impalement through the chest, a slice of the throat, and then it’s over with.
+An impalement through the chest, a slice of the throat, and it’s over with.
 Leatherface and his cannibalistic family don’t follow those same guidelines.
-They’ll stun you, or set you aside on a giant hook, and they’ll save you for later.
+They’ll stun you, or mount you on a giant hook, and they’ll save you for later.
 Getting turned into barbecue sounds almost funny on paper, but it requires a lot of work.
 And you’re kept alive for at least a good chunk of it.

 Part of what makes Texas Chainsaw Massacre so scary, especially the original, is that the victims are undergoing the same treatment as cattle in a slaughterhouse—which, I think, was likely a very intentional move on Tobe Hooper’s part.
 They’re being strung up, they’re being cut up, they’re even being brained over a bucket.
 The imagery is very clear.
 It’s not subtle and it doesn’t have to be.

 The remake took a very different approach to the hitchhiker.
 She’s not luring them to the house, she’s begging for them to go the other way.
-But she’s also scared, frightened and almost incoherent.
+But she’s also scared, frightened and nearly incoherent.
 They don’t know what she’s talking about, and she’s been through too much to properly explain what’s just happened to them.
 So she pulls a gun out from between her legs and shoots herself in the mouth.

 We’re treated to an innovative, completely gross shot pulling out through the back of her head and out of the van.
 Not only is it disgusting, it’s the moment that lets audiences know that they have no idea what to expect from this remake.